sern-handler/website/blog/2024-02-23-mdx-blog-post.md

 ---
 slug: railway-deploy
-title: Deploying Sern with Railway
+title: Deploying sern with Railway
 authors: [Duro]
 tags: [guides]
 ---

-In this guide, I'll be showing you how to deploy your Sern bot with [Railway](https://railway.app/).
+In this guide, I'll be showing you how to deploy your sern bot with [Railway](https://railway.app/).

-This guide assumes you have a Sern bot already set up and ready to deploy.
+This guide assumes you have a sern bot already set up and ready to deploy.
 If you don't, you can follow the [Getting Started](/blog/getting-started) guide to set up your bot.

 ## GitHub Repository